OSGeo/OSGeoLive-doc/quickstart/ossim_quickstart.rst

 ===========

 * Start Imagelinker from its icon from the directory "Spatial Tools" on the desktop
-* Select the project file, using File -> Open Project -> /home/user/data/ossim/ossim_data/landsatrgb.prj
+* Select the project file, using :menuselection:`File --> Open Project --> /home/user/data/ossim/ossim_data/landsatrgb.prj`
-* Go to the menu bar -> window -> tile
+* Go to the :menuselection:`menu bar --> window --> tile`
-* Select an image window -> select the pan icon -> click on the image -> press the button "propagate"
+* Select an :menuselection:`image window --> select the pan icon --> click on the image --> `press the button "propagate"
 * Verify you see a 3 gray satelite images.

   .. image:: images/screenshots/800x600/ossim_imagelinker2.jpg